Fluctuations for diameter and perimeter of convex hulls of multiple random walks: Acknowledgments

-TK was a visiting PhD student at Durham University from April--June 2024, supported by an award from the British Scholarship Trust.
+TK was a visiting PhD student at Durham University, April--June 2024, with support of a British Scholarship Trust award.
+NS and S\v S were supported by the European Union – NextGenerationEU through the National Recovery and Resilience Plan 2021-2026 Institutional grant of University of Zagreb Faculty of Science (IK IA 1.1.3.
+Impact4Math), and Institutional grant of University of Zagreb Faculty of Electrical Engineering and Computing (VALOR).
+NS and S\v{S} also received support from grant DIGIT.2.1.02.016 funded by the Digital, Innovation, and Green Technology Project – DIGIT Project (IBRD Loan No. 9558‑HR).
+TK, NS and S\v S were supported by Croatian Science Foundation grant no.~2277.
 AW was supported by EPSRC grant EP/W00657X/1, and by the IDUB Visiting Professors Programme at University of Wroc\l aw.
-TK, NS and S\v S were supported by Croatian Science Foundation grant no.~2277.
 Some of this work was carried out during the programme ``Stochastic systems for anomalous diffusion'' (July--December 2024) hosted by the Isaac Newton Institute, under EPSRC grant EP/Z000580/1.
 An early version of the $L^2$ approximation for the Wald theorem (\S\ref{sec:wald}), based on the argument in~\cite{wx-drift}, was worked out in discussions with Jianshan Zeng during an undergraduate summer project supported by the Department of Mathematical Sciences, Durham University, in June--July 2017.